refinedev/refine/documentation/docs/guides-and-concepts/multi-level-menu/multi-level-menu.md

 :::caution

-The usage we will look closer has been prepared with ant-design.
+The usage we will look closer has been prepared with Ant Design.
 You can do yourself with also headless.
 If you decided to create a multi-level menu with headless, you can use the [`useResource`](/core/hooks/resource/useResource.md) hook to get the properties of a resource defined as an element of the `resources`.
 :::

-To do this, it is necessary to create an object array with the following [resources roperties](/core/interfaces.md#resourceitemprops):
+To do this, it is necessary to create an object array with the following [resources properties](/core/interfaces.md#resourceitemprops):

 ```tsx title="src/App.tsx"
         <Refine